-The original structure for The Creamery was actually built in Great Falls, Montana by a group of Scottish immigrants in the nineteenth-century.
-The immigrants used the structure as a creamery (hence the name).
-The current homeowner purchased the building and contracted Big-D Signature and JLF Architects to orchestrate the relocation of the building to Jackson, Wyoming.
-Construction crews had to remove the structure stone-by-stone before moving the structure to Wyoming.
-With the exception of a few modifications, the building maintained its original layout.
+The original structure for the Creamery was actually built in Great Falls, MT by a group of Scottish immigrants in the 19th century.
+The immigrants used the structure as an actual creamery, giving the property its historic namesake.
+The homeowner purchased the building and contracted Big-D Signature and JLF Architects to orchestrate the stone-by-stone relocation of the building to Jackson, WY.
+Construction crews labeled and mapped each stone, and with a few small exceptions, the building maintains its original layout.

-The house and the process to construct it was featured in a 2017 edition of Cowgirl Magazine.
+The house and its complex construction process were featured several publications, including a 2017 edition of Cowgirl Magazine.
 You can read more here.